-E.2 Controls
+F.3 Controls

 Signs, signals, and markings should be utilized to provide the necessary information and direction for pedestrians.
-All directions and regulations should be clear, consistent and logical and should, as a minimum, conform to the requirements given in the MUTCD.
-The use of audible tactile as well as visual signals should be considered for pedestrian traffic control and regulation.
+All directions and regulations should be clear, consistent and logical, and should, at a minimum, conform to the requirements given in the MUTCD.
+The use of accessible pedestrian signals that include audible and/or vibro-tactile, and visual signals, should be considered for pedestrian traffic control and regulation.